DeNepo/javascript-30/README.md

 ### For Solo Study

-These exercises are to study at your own pace without needing to do any of the extra steps with development strategies, user stories or branches.
-You can put organize your finished code and notes in the [./solo-study](./solo-study) folder on your fork of this repository.
+These exercises are to study at your own pace.
+Because these are challenges without a full user interface, you don't need to do any of the extra steps with development strategies, new repositories, user stories or branches.
+You can put your finished code and notes directly in the [./solo-study](./solo-study) folder on your fork of this repository.

 Looking for a little more workflow practice?
 Try using a project board and issues in your fork of this repo to track your progress through these exercises.